HL7/US-Core/input/pagecontent/index.md

-Where possible, new and updated content will be highlighted with green text and background {: .new-content}
+Where possible, new and updated content are highlighted with green text and background {: .new-content}

 {{ site.data.package-list.list[0].descmd }}

-Key updates and detailed changes between this and prior versions are available in the [US Core change notes] {:.stu-note}
+Key updates and detailed changes between this and prior versions are available in the US Core [Change Log] {:.stu-note}

 ### Introduction